Taiwan Taoyuan Airport 台灣桃園國際機場

 Taiwan Taoyuan International Airport is Taiwan's largest airport, located just outside of Taipei City in Taoyuan County.
 One of Taiwan's four International Airports, Taoyuan is by far the busiest.
 The airport boasts convenient transportation links to all over the island via city bus, long distance bus, HSR (High Speed Rail), or taxi service.
-An extension of the Taipei Metro (MRT) is currently being built to serve Taoyuan Airport.
+The Airport MRT is currently the fastest and most convenient way to reach Taipei City.

 Taiwan Taoyuan International Airport is one of two airports that serves Taipei and Northern Taiwan.
 Taipei Songshan Airport (previously the main international airport until Taoyuan was built) now mainly serves domestic flights and select charter flights.